a-h/ca/README.md

 Dir: ca

-Note, change "a-h.github.com Intermediate CA" to the domain you want to use.
+Note, change the subject CN to the domain you want to use.

 https://jamielinux.com/docs/openssl-certificate-authority/create-the-intermediate-pair.html#create-the-intermediate-key